rust-lang/rust-wiki-backup/Rust-Attributes-Preprocessing-Proposal.md

 ## Predicates

 Some reserved named lists are defined as simplistic predicates.
 At the moment you cannot define your own.
-When "evaluated" they are textually replaced with a true value.
+When "evaluated" they are textually replaced with a true/false value.
 Existing ones will include:

  * Config Predicate: `cfg(_foo_=_bar_, _baz_=_qux_)`
  * Flags Predicate: `flags("-foo", "--bar"